Day 1: Arrival – Kavala

-Kavala, is amphitheatrically built on the slopes of Mt.
+Kavala, the capital and main port of the Kavala prefecture is amphitheatrically built on the slopes of Mt.
 Symvolo forming one of the most picturesque cities in Greece.
 The city’s breeze sweeps through its historic buildings, which perfectly reflect the city’s modern character.

 Kavala boasts a unique character reflecting its recent past.
 Neoclassical mansions and big tobacco warehouses evoke the memory of a distant past when a wealthy bourgeoisie was dominating the city.
 In the “Mecca of tobacco” as Kavala was named in the past, thousands of tobacco workers, male and female, earned their living.
 Their faces will remain alive for all eternity thanks to the black and white photos adorning the walls of the city’s Tobacco Museum.
 At the cobblestoned, lined with palm trees port, stand one next to another modern buildings and fish tavernas, while fish boats cast their reflection on azure waters.

 Modern Kavala was once ancient Philippi’s port.
 More infamously, Ottoman Pasha Mehmet Ali (1769–1849), eventual founder of Egypt’s last royal dynasty, ruled here.
 He ordered his fleet to slaughter tens of thousands of Christian Greeks during Greece’s independence struggle.
 Islanders still commemorate these events annually.